-In order to have a place for friends and family to enjoy the new course and mountains, the Howerdd's bought the Fairfield Inn and renovated it.
+In order to have a place for friends and family to enjoy the new course and mountains, the Howerdd's began renovations on the Fairfield Inn.
 Originally built with 56 rooms and only 2 baths per floor, the Howerdd's converted closets in each room to provide private baths.

 An elevator was added [which came from an old Palm Beach hotel], telephones in each room, and many upgrades to the lobby, dining room and guest rooms.